Mukuamu’s 3 picks help SC shock No. 3 Georgia 20-17 in 2OT

 ATHENS, Ga.
+(AP) — Jake Fromm knew better than to blame Georgia’s first loss on Rodrigo Blankenship’s missed 42-yard field goal that ended the game.

+It was four turnovers — on the usually rock-solid Fromm’s three interceptions and lost fumble — that put a big dent in the Bulldogs’ championship hopes.

-(AP) — Israel Mukuamu returned the first of his three interceptions 53 yards for a touchdown and South Carolina took advantage of Jake Fromm’s four turnovers to beat No. 3 Georgia 17-10 in double overtime on Saturday.
+Israel Mukuamu returned the first of his three interceptions 53 yards for a touchdown and South Carolina took advantage of the turnovers to beat No. 3 Georgia 20-17 in double overtime on Saturday.

+“Not as clean as I want it to be,” Fromm said.
+“There were definitely some turnovers and some incompletions.
+We should have played more clean.
+That’s part of it and you wish we had just executed better on offense.”

-Parker White’s 23-yard field goal in the second overtime proved to be enough when Georgia’s Rodrigo Blankenship was wide left on his attempt from 42 yards.
+Parker White’s 23-yard field goal in the second overtime proved to be enough when Blankenship was wide left from 42 yards.
 Blankenship’s second miss of the game sent South Carolina players charging onto the field to celebrate the upset.

+“I had confidence that I was going to get to go out there and have a chance to win the game for us in the next overtime,” he said.

-Georgia (5-1, 2-1 Southeastern Conference) suffered a big hit to its national championship hopes.
-The Bulldogs, favored by 24½ points, could not overcome three interceptions and a lost fumble by Fromm, the senior quarterback known for avoiding mistakes.
-Fromm did not throw an interception in the Bulldogs’ first five games.
+It was a humbling loss for Georgia (5-1, 2-1 Southeastern Conference), which suffered a big hit to its national championship hopes.
+The Bulldogs were favored by 24½ points.

-On the second play of overtime, Fromm’s pass glanced off the hands of receiver Tyler Simmons and was intercepted by Mukuamu.
-White’s 33-yard field-goal attempt missed wide right to keep the game alive.
+One of Mukuamu’s picks came on a pass Fromm was trying to throw out of bounds.
+Another, on the second play of overtime, bounced off the hands of wide receiver Tyler Simmons.
+White’s miss from 33 yards kept the game alive.

+“You can’t beat anybody when you have a 4-0 turnover margin,” Georgia coach Kirby Smart said.
+“We didn’t force any on defense.
+We didn’t cause any problems on defense and we didn’t take care of the ball.”

-Fromm led Georgia on a tying 96-yard touchdown drive capped by his 6-yard scoring pass to Demetris Robertson with less than two minutes remaining in regulation.
+South Carolina led 17-10 before Fromm led Georgia on a tying 96-yard touchdown drive capped by his 6-yard scoring pass to Demetris Robertson with less than two minutes remaining in regulation.

 White, who made a 49-yard field goal in the first half, missed a 57-yarder with 40 seconds remaining to give the Bulldogs one final possession in regulation.

 Fromm moved the Bulldogs to the South Carolina 38, in possible position for Blankenship to attempt a game-winning field goal.
-But an illegal shift penalty pushed Georgia back five yards, ending the field-goal possibility as regulation ended.
+An illegal shift penalty pushed Georgia back five yards, ending the field-goal possibility as regulation ended.

-South Carolina (3-3, 2-2) took its first win over a ranked opponent since beating No. 18 Tennessee in 2016.
+South Carolina (3-3, 2-2) got its first win over a ranked opponent since beating No. 18 Tennessee in 2016.
 It was an important signature win for coach Will Muschamp over his alma mater.

+“That was a great college football game, and you hate for anyone to lose in that situation, especially the way it happened,” Muschamp said, referring to Blankenship’s final miss.
+“My heart goes out to him in losing in that fashion.”

 The Gamecocks won despite losing quarterback Ryan Hilinski to an apparent knee injury.

-Hilinski completed 15 of 20 passes for 116 yards and a touchdown before leaving the game after a late hit in the third quarter.
+Hilinski completed 15 of 20 passes for 116 yards, including a 46-yard touchdown pass to Bryan Edwards, before leaving the game after a late hit in the third quarter.
 Georgia linebacker Adam Anderson was penalized for roughing the passer.

-Fromm threw no interceptions on 111 passes through five games, but his first giveaway in the second quarter was costly.
+Fromm threw no interceptions on 111 passes through five games.
+His first giveaway of the season in the second quarter was costly.

 Pressure from the South Carolina defense forced Fromm to attempt a pass off his back foot.
-The floater from Fromm, intended for George Pickens, was intercepted by Mukuamu, whose 53-yard return gave the Gamecocks the lead.
+The floater from Fromm in the direction of George Pickens was intercepted by Mukuamu, whose 53-yard return gave the Gamecocks the lead.

-With Georgia driving for a potential tying touchdown, Fromm fumbled the first snap of the fourth quarter.
-T.J.
-Brunson recovered for the Gamecocks at the South Carolina 29.

-Mukuamu’s second interception stopped Georgia, again in South Carolina territory, in the fourth quarter.

-The Gamecocks’ 17-10 lead held when senior Rodrigo Blankenship’s 53-yard field goal attempt on the last play of the half was deflected by D.J.
-Wonnum.
-It was Blankenship’s first miss of the season.

-Hilinski, the freshman from Orange, California, who was recruited by Georgia, enjoyed a strong first half, completing 13 of 16 passes.
-Hilinski’s 46-yard touchdown pass to Bryan Edwards in the first quarter gave the Gamecocks a 7-3 lead.

-D’Andre Swift had a 1-yard scoring run early in the second quarter.
+D’Andre Swift, who ran for 113 yards, had a 1-yard scoring run early in the second quarter.

 INJURY REPORT

 South Carolina: There was no immediate report on the severity of Hilinski’s injury.
 He pounded the grass for several minutes until being helped off the field.
-He watched the remainder of the game on the South Carolina bench. … LT Sadarius Hutcherson was helped off the field early in the fourth.
+He watched the remainder of the game on the South Carolina bench, wearing a temporary cast that covered most of his leg. … LT Sadarius Hutcherson was helped off the field early in the fourth.

 Georgia: Defensive back Mark Webb left the game in the third quarter with a left knee injury. … WR Lawrence Cager appeared to aggravate a left shoulder injury when making a third-down catch in the second quarter.
 Cager returned to make another catch but left the game for good with injured ribs.